official-antistasi-community/A3-Antistasi-Docs/source/reference_guide/missions_info/missions/bank_mission.rst

 .. topic:: Description

-  This mission is quite rare and map dependent.
+  - This mission is quite rare and map dependent.
 The mission is looking to see if you are in range of a building called “Land_Offices_01_V1_F” and most cities do not have this building, even fewer maps have it.
+  -  Go to a bank with a boxer truck and wait (x) minutes to complete.
+  -  The timer will attract all nearby patrols in the vicinity.
+  -  The bank is made of glass so this can be hard to pull off.
+  -  Get to the top floor and pick enemies off from above.

 .. topic:: Outcome